somfink/Nexter/README.md

 # Nexter
 -------------
 A site where you can purchase your dream home.
-Created while learning CSS, Sass and Grid.
+Recreated while learning CSS, Sass and Grid.
 Designed by Johnas Schmedtmann.

 ### Technologies
 -------------